805: The Thing That Couldn't Die

 A line from the movie This Island Earth, which Mike and the bots riffed in Mystery Science Theater 3000: The Movie; Joe is hunky scientist Cal’s wormy sidekick in the film.
 A lot of the incidental music in The Thing That Couldn’t Die appears to have been borrowed from This Island Earth’s soundtrack, which was uncredited but features work by Henry Mancini, Hans Salter, and Herman Stein.
 Both movies were Universal-International releases.

 The infamous gunfight at O.K.
 Corral, which took place on October 26, 1881, involved a dispute between Deputy Wyatt Earp and his brothers, and the patriarch of a suspected criminal family, Ike Clanton.
 It happened in Tombstone, Arizona.
 Clanton’s brother Billy and two of their associates were killed; Earp and two others were wounded but survived.
 In the Star Trek episode “Spectre of the Gun,” the members of the Enterprise crew are forced to re-enact the gunfight on an alien planet.

-Looks like someone’s mom let them grow up to become a cowboy.
-Let them play guitars and drive them old trucks, didn’t let them become doctors and lawyers and such.
+Well, looks like someone’s mama let ’em grow up to become a cowboy.
+Let them play guitars and drive them old trucks, didn’t let them be doctors and lawyers and such.
 Shame, really.

 “Mammas Don’t Let Your Babies Grow Up to Be Cowboys” is a country music song written by Ed and Patsy Bruce in 1976.
 It was covered by Waylon Jennings and Willie Nelson on their 1978 album Waylon & Willie, and was No. 1 on the country charts for four weeks.